aurora-opensource/xviz/docs/getting-started/mapping-lidar.md

   });
 ```

-We can we are setting standard attributes and taking into account the `pose()` offset required for
+You can see we are setting standard attributes and taking into account the `pose()` offset required
-the lidar sensor.
+for the lidar sensor.

 To convert the data to XVIZ it is worth show how this data is parsed first.